infrabel/gnap-map/README.md

 # GNaP Map plugin

 Adds mapping functionality to the [GNaP](http://gnap.io/) Angular framework.
 Manages layers of [GeoJson](http://geojson.org/) data, independent of map API.
 Currently only [Google Maps](https://github.com/infrabel/gnap-map-google) is publicly available, but you can [create your own](wiki/create-map-tech-package).
+(TODO)

 ## Overview